Margarete Schlegel: Career in Britain

 After arriving in England, she became a featured soprano on BBC Radio in operas and operettas by Offenbach, Lehar and Horton in the late 1930s.
 During WW2 she broadcast anti-Nazi German-language propaganda radio programs for BBC Europe which were heard across the Continent.
 After her husband died suddenly in 1949 from a heart attack, she remarried and moved to Saltdean on the Sussex coast in England.
 In the 1950s she continued broadcasting for BBC Radio, singing in operettas and recitals such as "The Queen of Song" about the life of Adelina Patti.
 She also sang and spoke in German language educational radio programs for the BBC from 1938 onwards.

-Death
+Personal life and death

 Schlegel died on 15 July 1987 after being very active in local Catholic church affairs for many years.